BAJAJ FINSERV DIRECT LIMITED

 Common Reasons to Close a Demat Account

 Closing a Demat account may become necessary for different financial or practical reasons.
 In many cases, investors realise they are maintaining accounts that are no longer required, which can lead to unnecessary costs or complications.
-Understanding the common scenarios that call for Demat account closure helps investors make informed decisions.
+Understanding the common scenarios that call for Demat account closure helps investors make informed decisions when they decide to close a demat account that is no longer required.

 Here are some of the most frequent reasons: